18 days Amazing walking holidays, Everest Base Camp trekking in Nepal

 4 days in Kathmandu sightseeing, world heritage sights

-Three of the world's highest peaks - Mt.
-Everest, Lhotse and Cho-Oyu guard this holy sanctuary of the Himalayan Gods.
-Orange monasteries are bestowed with colorful prayer flags; carved prayer mani stones line the trails; and an unbending faith in traditional values embrace this Sherpa world of Everest Khumbu region.
-We also climb Kalapathar (18,190ft) for a stunning close up Panoramic view of Everest and other major peaks.
+So come and join us for a trip of the life time, where Orange monasteries are bestowed with colorful prayer flags; carved prayer mani stones line the trails; and an unbending faith in traditional values embrace this Sherpa world of Everest Khumbu region.
+We also climb Kalapathar (18,190ft) for a stunning close up panoramic view of Everest and other major peaks.

 Mt.
 Everest Named after Sir George Everest, the British Surveyor General of India at the time when the mountain was first identified as "Point XV" on the border with Nepal and Tibet.
 To the Sherpas and Tibetans however she is "Chomolungma" - Mother Goddess of the Earth.
 And the Nepalese have their own name, "Sagarmartha" - Top of the world!

-Oce you are outside the arrival hall, you will be met and assisted by Earthbound Expeditions representative and transferred to hotel which is located close to the tourist district of Thamel and offers comfortable 5 star accommodation, Rest day.
+You will be met and assisted by Earthbound Expeditions representative and transferred to hotel which is located close to the tourist district of Thamel and offers comfortable 3 star accommodation.
+Rest day.

 Day 02: Kathmandu valley - sightseeing

-A brand new days start with a breakfast at hotel, we will take you for sightseeing tour of UNESCO World Heritage sights in Kathmandu valley.
-A pre-trek briefing will be conducted today , also introduce with guide.
-This will also offer you the ideal opportunity to ask any last minute questions that you may have regarding the trek.
+We will take you for day sightseeing tour of the UNESCO World Heritage sights in Kathmandu valley .
 Overnight in hotel.
+A pre-trek briefing will be conducted tody, also introduce with guide.
+This will also offer you the ideal opportunity to ask any last minute questions that you may have.

-An early morning flight by Twin Otter aircraft rushes us to Lukla, the most renowned mountain airstrip in the world.
+Eary in the morning have a breakfast and drive to airport to take flight by Twin Otter aircraft to Lukla, the most renowned mountain airstrip in the world.
 On the flight we watch the rugged foothills give way to the snowline of the Himalaya; many of the world's highest mountains, including Kanchenjunga, Lhotse and Makalu (the world's 3rd, 4th, and 5th highest respectively) may sometimes be seen from the window of the plane.
-Once we are in Lukla, surprisingly, this high-altitude trek begins by descending to the river at Phakding.
-We stay there in simple tea house.
+Once we are in Lukla we pick up our porters with bags and start the trek, Surprisingly this high-altitude trek begins by descending to the river at Phakding.
+We stay there.

 Day 04: Phakding to Namche Bazzar (3445m).

-The 2nd day hike may have been surprisingly long for some, but stay at Phakding allows us to begin the ascent to Namche Bazaar first thing in the morning.
+This first day of proper trek may have been surprisingly long for some, but stay at Phakding allows us to begin the ascent to Namche Bazaar first thing in the morning.
 At about half-way up the hill, a gap in the trees allow us to spy Everest for the first time.
 If the weather is clear the top of the South-West Face will be just visible behind the long Lhotse-Nuptse ridge.
-A plume can often be seen stretching away from the very summit of Everest.
+A plume can often be seen stretching away from the very summit.

-Namche is the most prosperous and the largest town in the Khumbu Everest Area.
-A bazaar ( Market) is held here every Saturday.
-The wares on display include meat, grains and vegetables, tennis shoes and blankets as well as hand woven aprons and Tibetan boots.
+Namche Bazzar is the most prosperous and the largest town in the Khumbu region.
+A market (bazaar) is held here every Saturday.
+The wares on display include meat, grains and vegetables, tennis shoes and trinkets as well as hand woven aprons and Tibetan boots.
 The Sherpas play host to trader from the foothills, as well as Tibetans from over the border.
-Thamserku (6648m), Kwangde Ri (6187m) & Khumbila (5707m) surround the natural bowl that Namche sits in.
+Thamserku (6648m), Kwangde Ri (6187m) & Khumbila (5707m) surround the natural bowl that Namche sits in

-Day 05: Rest / acclimatization day at Namche -
+Day 05: Namche : Rest / acclimatization day.

-Today we traverse west, enjoying marvellous view of Kwangde Ri and the waterfalls that cascade off its flanks.
-The trail stay high up on the bank of the Bhote Khose river, and we wander through a yellow and white rhododendron forest that comes into full bloom in April - May.
+After our day off we traverse west, enjoying marvellous view of Kwangde Ri and the waterfalls that cascade off its flanks.
+The trail stay high up on the bank of the Bhote Khose, and we wander through a yellow and white rhododendron forest that comes into full bloom in May.
 As we cross the river, we look back down the valley for beautiful views of Thamserku and Kusum Kangru (6369m), before ascending through more rhododendron forest to pasture lands in front of Thame.
 This is the birth place of Tenzing Norgay, the Sherpa who made the first ascent of Everest with Edmund Hillary in 1953.

 We return back down the valley via Thamo, a hillside nunnery, and then take a high trail that by passes Namche and finally drops into Khumjung.
-This village is one of the most beautiful in Khumbu area.
-The Himalayan Trust has a school here, as well as a medical post (for locals and trekkers) in nearby Khunde.
+This village is one of the most beautiful in Khumbu.
+The Himalayan Trust has a school here, as well as a medical post (for locals and trekkers) in nearby Khunde village.

 Day 07: Khumjung to Tengboche (3863m).

-The trail this morning descends to the Dudh Khosi.
+The trail this morning descends to the Dudh Khosi river.
 There are spectacular views of Ama Dablam (6696m) and Kantega (6779m) as well as Everest (8848m) and Lhotse (8501m).
 Keep a look-out too for pheasant in the undergrowth.
 We cross the river at Phunki Thanga and climb through the afternoon amongst rhododendron forest to the saddle at the top of the hill.
 Suddenly in front of us is Tengboche, the principal monastery of the Khumbu area; the views from here are unforgettable.
-A beautiful active monastry. .

 Day 08: Tengboche to Dingboche (4412m).

-Today we follow the path down from Tengboche through the rhododendron forest to Deboche and cross an exciting bridge with the roaring Imja Khola beneath our feet.
+We follow the path down from Tengboche through the rhododendron forest to Deboche and cross an exciting bridge with the boiling, roaring Imja Khola beneath our feet.
 A gradual climb takes us to the village of Lower Pangboche.
 We are now in the heart of the Khumbu, with spectacular views across to Ama Dablam.
 The afternoon stroll takes us along a path that hugs the valley wall and then across wide plains to a split in the valley.
 The Khumbu breaks left, up to Periche, but we take a detour right to the hamlet at Dingboche at the start of the Imja Tse valley.
-Stay in Dingboche.

-Day 09: Rest / acclimatization day at Dingboche
+Day 09: Dingboche : Rest / acclimatization day.

-Rather than just sitting around in the tea house, we encourage you to attempt one of two hikes.
+Rather than just sitting around in the tents or tea house, we encourage you to attempt one of two hikes.
 The shorter option ascends the hill immediately behind Dingboche, to drop steeply down to Periche.
 The Himalayan Rescue Association operates a medical post here and the western doctors conduct excellent seminars on Altitude Mountain Sickness (AMS) here on most afternoons.
 The longer option is to trek up the Imja Tse valley towards Island Peak.
-The views of Lhotse, Ama Dablam and Cho oyu from here are outstanding.
-After a few hours the trekker terminus of Chukung is reached, and after a rest we can return down the valley.
+The views of Lhotse, Ama Dablam and Cho Oyu from here are outstanding.
+After a few hours the trekker terminus of Chhukung is reached, and after a rest we return down the valley.

 Day 10: Dingboche to Lobuje (4931m).

 We climb up to the ridge behind Periche and stay high, mesmerized by the views of Tawoche and Cholatse, until we reach the tea houses at Dughla.
 A steep, stiff ascent to the terminal moraine of the Khumbu glacier is now tackled.
 The top of the climb is marked by a series of stone monuments to commemorate some of the climbers that have not returned from expeditions to this region.
+A rough but obvious trail cuts across left, away from the glacier, to our camp site at Loboje, a windswept collection of huts tucked in a narrow meadow between the glacier and the Loboje Peak (6156m).
 The Lhotse ridge is simply awesome from this angle.

-Day 12: Gorak Shep to Everest Base camp 5,364 mtrs to Lobuje
+Day 12: Gorak Shep to Everest Base camp 5,364 mtrs then to Lobuche

-This is the day !
+This is the day!
 You will re-pack your pack this morning before breakfast and then put a smile on your face and get ready for the fairly easy trek from Gorak Shep to Everest Base Camp.
-You may have a special token you would like to place there …prayer flags are popular, or a stone, a crystal, a photo of a loved one, .anything that has meaning to you, as long as it's eco-friendly.
+You may have a special token you would like to place there…prayer flags are popular, or a stone, a crystal, a photo of a loved one….anything that has meaning to you, as long as it's eco-friendly.
 The base camp has been cleaned up nicely by some expeditions who came specifically for that purpose so the icefall and glacier are in pristine condition.
-The elevation here is 5,364 meters or 17,598 feet.
+The elevation here is 5,364 meters, 17,598 feet.